Lucasmogsan/GSViewer/README.md

 ## News

-- 2024/09/19: Adding trackball rotation (free rotation) and using quaternions and rotation matrices to calculate the direction vector can avoid the gimbal lock problem that occurs with Euler angles in some cases.
+- 2024/09/20: Adding trackball rotation (free rotation) and using quaternions and rotation matrices to calculate the direction vector can avoid the gimbal lock problem that occurs with Euler angles in some cases, and x y z axes.

 - 2024/08/28: Optimize the calculation speed required to derive Gaussian elements and solve the rot update bug.